adobe/aem-cloud-service-source-migration/packages/index-converter/README.md

 To add the module to your `Node.js` project:

 1. [Install](#install) the module in your project.
-2. Add the `require` function in the module in the javascript file where it will be consumed:
+2. Add the `require` function in the module in the javascript file where it will be consumed.

 ```javascript
 const IndexConverter = require('@adobe/aem-cs-source-migration-index-converter');